l3uddz/traktarr/README.md

   -f, --folder TEXT               Add movies with this root folder to Radarr.
   --no-search                     Disable search when adding movies to Radarr.
   --notifications                 Send notifications.
-  --user TEXT                     Specify which user to use for the personal Trakt
+  --authencate-user TEXT          Specify which user to authenticate with to
-                                  lists.
-Default: first user in the config --help                          Show this message and exit.
+                                  retrieve Trakt lists.
+Default: first user in the config
 ```